sandwichfarm/nostrawl/README.md

 `nostrawl` is a simple tool for persistently fetching and processing filtered events from a set of [nostr](https://github.com/nostr-protocol/) relays.

-`nostrawl` is a wrapper for `nostr-fetch` (with the `nostr-tools` simple-pool adapter) and implements adapters for queuing fetch jobs.
+`nostrawl` wraps `nostr-fetch` (with the `nostr-tools` simple-pool adapter) and implements adapters for queuing fetch jobs.

 ## Install
 ```
 git clone https://github.com/sandwichfarm/nostrawl
-cd nostral
+cd nostrawl
 yarn install
-yarn link nostral
+yarn link nostrawl
 ```
 _npm package soon_